CLEANER COMMUNITIES = STRONGER ECONOMY

-Linking Letter Prevention to Business Growth
+Linking Litter Prevention to Business Growth

 Statewide Effort Built on Local Engagement

-PalmettoPride traces its roots to the Governor’s Task Force on Litter, which was launched in 1997 to address growing concerns about roadside litter.
-The organization later became a nonprofit and now coordinates litter prevention initiatives across South Carolina.
+PalmettoPride traces its roots to the Governor’s Task Force on Litter.
+Furthermore, that task force was launched in 1997 to address growing concerns about roadside litter across South Carolina.
+Consequently, the organization later became a nonprofit.
+Therefore, it now coordinates litter prevention initiatives across every county in the state.

 “Our mission is to create and implement statewide and local programs for litter control,” Lyles said.
-“We focus on four areas—education, enforcement, awareness and pickup.”
+“We focus on four areas — education, enforcement, awareness and pickup.”

 “There have been instances where businesses chose not to locate in a city because of litter issues,” Lyles said.
 “We’ve also seen companies decide to move to communities specifically because they are clean and well-maintained.”